Tautological algebra of the moduli stack of semistable bundles of rank 2 on a general curve: Abstract

 \section{Abstract}

-Our aim in this paper is to determine the tautological algebra generated by the cohomology classes of the Brill-Noether loci in the rational cohomology of the moduli stack $\mathcal{U}_C(n,d)$ of semistable bundles of rank $n$ and degree $d$.
-When $C$ is a general smooth projective curve of genus $g\geq 2$, $d=2g-2$, the tautological algebra of $ \mathcal{U}_C(2,2g-2)$ (resp. the moduli stack $\mathcal{SU}_C(2,\mathcal{L})$ of semistable bundles of rank $2$ and determinant $\mathcal{L}$ with $deg(\mathcal{L})=2g-2$) is generated by the divisor classes (resp. the class of the Theta divisor $\Theta$).
+Our aim is to determine the tautological algebra generated by the cohomology classes of the Brill-Noether loci in the rational cohomology of the moduli stack $\mathcal{U}_C(n,d)$ of semistable bundles of rank $n$ and degree $d$.
+We show that for a general smooth projective curve $C$ of genus $g\geq 2$, $d=2g-2$, the tautological algebra of $ \mathcal{U}_C(2,2g-2)$ (resp. the moduli stack $\mathcal{SU}_C(2,\mathcal{L})$ of semistable bundles of rank $2$ and determinant $\mathcal{L}$ with $\deg(\mathcal{L})=2g-2$) is generated by the divisor classes (resp. the class of the Theta divisor $\Theta$).
+This is previously known in rank one situation, called the (classical) Porteous formula.